Subhasree4921/PREP_A_THON_24/README.md

 # Simulate and get optimized traffic routes
 traffic_system.run_simulation()
 ```
+3. Tutorial for this implementation is simulated in the Quantum-traffic-management.ipynb file.

 ## Data
 The project uses simulated traffic data with the following structure: